vx-zone/vx-zone.github.io/_posts/2022-09-19-AdvancedBinaryAnalysisQiling-ahmet.md

 # Summary

 First of all, i would like to thank Qiling's developers.
 I really appreciate their work.
-I did my reasearch on this project thus it can be so that i forgotten something please forgive me for that.
+I did my reasearch on this project thus it can be so that I forgotten something, please forgive me for that.
-I will put the link below, you can do your research and challenges be done.
+I will put the link below, you can do your research and learn through challenges that I recommend.

 Qiling: [qiling](https://docs.qiling.io/en/latest/)